How To Install Paint Protection

 Ventureshield: Add 8 ounces of rubbing alcohol to squirt bottle.
 Fill with water

 - Setup and work in a dust-free environment with little or no wind, and out of direct sunlight.

 - Be sure the painted surfaces to be covered are both clean, dry and free of wax residue.

 - Pre-mix both the soap solution and the water-alcohol solution before you begin.

 - Don't rush the installation.

-1. The optimum environment is a temperature range between 50 and 90 degrees (Farenheit) and never apply in inclement or windy weather.
+1. The optimum environment is a temperature range between 50 and 90 degrees (Fahrenheit) and never apply in inclement or windy weather.
 (Applying indoors may be advisable here.)
-If your temperature is below 50 degrees farenheit we suggest using warm water in your squirt bottles and running the car beforehand to get the hood area warm.
+If your temperature is below 50 degrees Fahrenheit we suggest using warm water in your squirt bottles and running the car beforehand to get the hood area warm.